school-brainhack/school-brainhack.github.io/content/en/project/tulpa/index.md

 > :information_source: I received great feedback during my final presentation of this project!
 I haven't been able to incorporate all of the feedback yet, however, check out a full list of feedback [here](#Feedback-from-the-final-presentation ).

+> :information_source: In the spirit of open science, I have successfully contributed to the nilearn project by contributing a typo.
+See my [merged pull request here](https://github.com/nilearn/nilearn/pull/3738).

 <div style="text-align: center;">
    <img src="img/tulpa.jpg" height="160px;" alt=""/>